kubeflow/website/content/docs/about/user_guide.md

 ## Creating a ksonnet application

-We will be using Ksonnet to deploy kubeflow into your cluster.
+We will be using Ksonnet to deploy kubeflow into your existing cluster.
+The commands below will the cluster currently used by `kubectl` and create the namespace `kubeflow`.

 ```